Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Review of Self-Dual Mix-Dimensional QED

-The duality is now a strong-weak duality, and reminiscent of electromagnetic duality.
-In particular, there exists a self-dual point $e^2 = 4\pi p$ at which the both sides of the theories become exactly the same.
-The latter should be of no surprise since the coupling $a\, d A$ is a $\mathsf S$ operation on three dimensional CFT \cite{1126-6708-1999-04-021,Witten:2003ya}.
+The duality is now a strong-weak duality and is reminiscent of electromagnetic duality.
+In particular, there exists a self-dual point $e^2 = 4\pi p$ at which both sides of the theories become exactly the same.
+The latter should be of no surprise since the coupling $a\, d A$ is a $\mathsf S$ operation on a three-dimensional conformal field theory (CFT) \cite{1126-6708-1999-04-021,Witten:2003ya}.
 It also helps explain the existence of the strong-weak duality as a legacy of the modular symmetry.

 One can use duality to constrain the physics at finite chemical potential and magnetic field.
-According to Eq.~\eqref{fillingmapping}, electromagnetic duality maps a state with the filling factor $\nu$ to a state with filling factor $\tilde{\nu}=-(p^2\nu)^{-1}$.
-In particular, in the fermionic case $p=2$, dualty maps $\nu=1/2$ to $\tilde\nu=-1/2$, i.e., it maps a filled 0th Landau level to an empty one.
-Combined with time reversal, one can relate the physics at filling factors $\nu$ and $-\tilde\nu=(p^2\nu)^{-1}$.
-In particular, at $\nu=\pm p^{-1}$ and when the coupling constant is tuned to the self-dual value, duality combined with time reversal maps the theory to itself, a fact that we will explored in the next subsecton.
+According to Eq.~\eqref{fillingmapping}, electromagnetic duality maps a state with filling factor $\nu$ to a state with filling factor $\tilde{\nu}=-(p^2\nu)^{-1}$.
+In particular, in the fermionic case $p=2$, dualty maps $\nu=1/2$ to $\tilde\nu=-1/2$; that is, it maps a filled zeroth Landau level to an empty one \footnote{ The spectrum of the Dirac fermion in a magnetic field contains a Landau level at zero energy.
+The $\nu = 1/2$ state here refers to the state filling this 0th Landau level.
+The non-relativistic filling factor $\nu_{\rm NR} = \frac{1}{2}$ corresponds to filling half of the 0th Landau level $\nu = 0$ in this context.}.
+Combined with time reversal, the duality mapping can relate the physics at filling factors $\nu$ and $-\tilde\nu=(p^2\nu)^{-1}$.
+In particular, at $\nu=\pm p^{-1}$ and when the coupling constant is tuned to the self-dual value, duality combined with time reversal maps the theory to itself, a fact that we will explored in the next section.

-\subsection{Transport Coefficients}
+\subsection{Transport coefficients}

 We now use duality to put constraints on transport properties.
-They include electronic conductivity $\sigma$, thermoelectric tensor $\alpha$, thermal conductivity in the absence of electric field $\bar{\kappa}$ and thermal conductivity in the absence of electric current $\kappa$.
-They are defined by the following identities (with $p$ subscript suppressed).
+They include the electronic conductivity $\sigma$, thermoelectric tensor $\alpha$, thermal conductivity in the absence of electric field $\bar{\kappa}$, and thermal conductivity in the absence of electric current $\kappa$.
+They are defined by the following identities (with $p$ subscript suppressed):

 where $q^i$ is the heat current.
-Similar equations apply to the dual theory, where all quantities are replaced by their tilded version,
+Similar equations apply to the dual theory, where all quantities are replaced by their version with a tilde,

 Note that the temperature $T$ and the heat current $q^i$ are invariant under electromagnetic duality.
-First let us look at the $J$ equation.
+First, let us look at the $J$ equation.
 Using the duality mappings \eqref{dualitymappingj}, it can be shown that